The object of the researcher’s research is plant leaves: from suitability for nutrition to influence on our microbiota | Business

 – What led you to find yourself in this field of science – food technology?

 – Food, functionality, health and even taste have always been important to me.
 I remember when I was in the 5th or 6th grade, I realized that chips and carbonated drinks were not healthy and I simply decided not to use them anymore.
-I set myself such a challenge and followed it – completely out of the context of my peers, but without worrying about it.
+I set myself such a challenge and followed it – completely out of the context of my peers, but without worrying regarding it.

-Of course, I didn’t think specifically about food technology during my school years, but my dreams of future activities ranged quite widely – from a nutritionist to a restaurant chef.
+Of course, I didn’t think specifically regarding food technology during my school years, but my dreams of future activities ranged quite widely – from a nutritionist to a restaurant chef.
 Indeed, I dreamed that someday in my life I would like to open my own restaurant!
-It is interesting that at one point life had taken me very close to this: after going to work with the Work & Travel program in the USA during my studies, I had the opportunity to work with the chef of the best restaurant in that region.
+It is interesting that at one point life had taken me very close to this: following going to work with the Work & Travel program in the USA during my studies, I had the opportunity to work with the chef of the best restaurant in that region.

 Personal archive photo/Viktorija Januskeviče